Urban-Hacker/Bitcoin-Food-Recipes/README.md

 # Value for value

 Bitcoin values your time and energy.
-This is why, our collection of recipies will be written in simple markdown format, easily downloadable, sharable and that can be stored on your own server if needed.
+This is why, our collection of recipes will be written in simple markdown format, easily downloadable, sharable and that can be stored on your own server if needed.
 You will not get endless scrolling, advertisement banners and other tracking.